ASMF "Sleep Story" High School Video Contest

 Download ASMF Sleep Story Video Contest Entry Form

 To enter, create a Sleep Story video that highlights the importance of sleep and is between 30 seconds and two minutes in length.
-Submit your video via email to email@example.com by May 31, 2013!
+Upload your video to YouTube and then submit the link to the ASMF by February 13, 2014.
 All submissions will be evaluated by a panel of sleep medicine physicians and researchers and judged based on appropriateness of message, relevant of the message to sleep problems today, originality, accuracy of the message content and the overall quality of the video.
-The Sleep Story contest is open to students enrolled in an accredited high school in the United States at the time of entry; attestation of enrollment must be provided by a teacher via the submission form.
-Please contact Laura Bentley by email or at (630) 737-9700 with questions.
+The Sleep Story contest is open to students enrolled in high school in the United States at the time of entry; attestation of enrollment must be provided by a teacher via the submission form.
+Please contact Laura Bentley by email (email@example.com) or at (630) 737-9700 with questions.

 - Agreement to Rules: Each Entrant must comply with all the terms and conditions of the official rules (the “Rules”) contained herein.
 By participating in the Contest, each Entrant fully and unconditionally agrees to be bound by and accepts the terms and conditions of these Rules and the decisions of American Sleep Medicine Foundation and its judges (including, without limitation, the selection of finalists and winners, and the awarding of prizes), which are final and binding in all respects.

 - How to Enter: To enter, create a video (must be between 30 seconds and two minutes in length) showing the effects of sleep illness.
-All material submitted must be original work (professional video footage is not permitted).
-Upload your video entry to YouTube and then email the link with the completed Entry Form to the ASMF website.
+All material submitted must be original work created solely for submission in this contest.
+Upload your video entry to YouTube and then email the link with the completed Entry Form to Laura Bentley at firstname.lastname@example.org.
 The Official Entry Form must include all requested information, including, without limitation, all contact information along with a Video Submission that complies with these Rules.

 - Selection of Winner(s): The panel of Judges will watch and analyze every entry received for appropriateness of message, relevance of the message to sleep medicine today, originality, accuracy of message content, and overall quality of the video.